Drele11ven/smart-home-dashboard/README.md

 ## Overview

-This simulator models a multi-room smart home:
+This Dashboard models a multi-room smart home:

 - Monitors **temperature, light, and presence** in rooms
 - Controls **lamp, AC, and curtains** automatically (or manually)